 All data were expressed as mean standard deviation (SD) unless particularly outlined.
 The statistical significance of differences among more than two groups was determined by one-way ANOVA by the software SPSS 13.0.
 A value of p < 0.05 was considered to be significant.

-Effect of Solutol HS15 content on the properties of the copolymer and polymeric micelle at 25°C.
+Effect of Solutol HS15 content on critical micelle concentration of PEG5000-PLA4800

 On the other hand, it should be noted that the CMC of mixed micelles decreased with increase of mPEG-PLA content.
 Clearly, a major problem encountered with Solutol HS15 plain micelles was their relatively high critical micelle concentration (Table 1), which resulted in the dissociation of micelles into monomers upon dilution.
 Due to this instability, additional stabilization was required by addition of mPEG-PLA.
 It was found that the CMC of the mixed system composed of mPEG-PLA and Solutol HS 15 at molar ratio of 1:1 was still lower (11.5 mg/L, expressed with the content of mPEG-PLA), which pointed on their high stability to maintain the integrity even upon strong dilution in vivo due to the fact that the content of mPEG-PLA in the prepared mixed micelles was almost 6 mg/mL.